Christopher-DSA/Statistical-Modelling-Project/README.md

 Foursquare API: Collected on bars near Toronto BikeShare stops.

 Yelp API: Collected data on bars near Toronto BikeShare stops.
 (compared the results to the foursquare results)
 ### Step: 2:
-cleaning,transforming and parsing the data with Python.
+Cleaning, transforming and parsing the data with Python.
+For each of the json files we got back from the API'S I parsed the infromation required to test my hypothesis.
 ## (your step 3)
 Performing EDA, using visualizations and statistics.
 ## (your step 4)